 Apply for a Grant

 A log-in is required for the TMA Foundation grant portal*.
+After creating an account through the grant portal you will be able to access the application.
 Applicants only need to apply once per grant cycle.
 Funding cannot be used to reimburse for previously held events or activities so applicants should apply in advance of program or event start date (if program or event is grant dependent).
 Grantees have up to 12 months from receipt to use all awarded funds.

 *If you have not previously applied for a grant, you may need to create an account.
 This portal is different from your TMA website login.

 Questions?
 Email us for more information.
-You may also call our office at (512) 370-1664 and leave a message.
-There may be a delayed response time as we are working from home during the pandemic.
+You may also call our office at (512) 370-1412 and leave a message.
 Additional TMA Foundation Grants

 THANK YOU to All Recent Grant Recipients

 - Galaxy Health